pkp/pkp-docs/dev/documentation/en/datamodel-settings.md

 the two localized versions of the User `familyname` property.

 OJS (etc.) knows about these settings and will create and use them regularly.
+See [Entities](architecture-entities.md) for what localization looks like at the PHP level.

 ### Extensibility